MehmetColaak/Colak-Notes/MasterThesis/Main.md

 ## Title
 ****
-### Accepting Acoustics in Creative Practices: Conservatism and Stigmatization in the Adoption of Sonic Interfaces
+### Embracing Sphere: A Critical Approach to the Adoption of Immersive Audio Technologies in Sound Art
 ## Topic
-Research is about how assistive technologies(in this thesis scope, sonic interfaces and acoustic technologies) are initially linked to disabled people by non-disabled individuals.
-It focuses on "Why assistive technologies often first gain traction within disabled communities?".
-First and easy answer is due to their immediate and obvious benefits, but there should be other social behaviours under the rug like conservatism and stigmatization.

-Non-disabled individuals may practice conservatism in adopting assistive technologies, partly due to a lack of perceived immediate need or benefit.
-This conservative approach can slow the integration of such technologies into broader society until their utility is demonstrated in diverse contexts beyond disability support.
+Immersive audio technologies, such as ambisonics and HRTF (Head-Related Transfer Function), aim to replicate spatial soundscapes, creating immersive auditory experiences.
+Despite their potential applications in gaming, virtual reality, cinema, and assistive tools for the visually impaired, the adoption of these technologies has faced barriers.
+These include technical challenges, high implementation costs, limited public awareness, and the need for compatible hardware and software.
+This research will examine the current state of 3D audio, factors limiting its broader adoption, and opportunities to accelerate innovation, particularly in enhancing storytelling and accessibility.

-The thesis aims to question and fill these existing gaps by using acoustic technologies and sonic interfaces in artistic contexts.
-Generative and procedural methods is going to get involved to synthesize room impulse responses based on interactive acoustic parameters, enabling artists to craft unique acoustic environments.
-By exploring generative technologies, the thesis will frame the feasibility and artistic value of using sonic interfaces in creative practices.
+The thesis aims to address these gaps by integrating acoustic technologies and sonic interfaces within artistic contexts.
+Procedural methods will be employed to synthesize room impulse responses based on interactive acoustic parameters.
+Through this exploration, the thesis will evaluate the feasibility and artistic potential of using sonic interfaces as tools for creative expression.

 To explore these social behaviours, the thesis will use a questionnaire after presenting sound art created with the technologies mentioned before.
-The survey will gather feedback from both disabled and non-disabled users to compare 2 different views and experiences.
-This will help reveal how these technologies are perceived, any barriers or biases to their adoption, and the overall acceptance of assistive technologies.
+This will help reveal how these technologies are perceived, any barriers or biases to their adoption, and the overall acceptance of these immersive audio technologies.
 ## Structure
 #### Summary
 #### Table of Content
 #### Introduction
+- Background, State of Art
+    - Immersion and Presence
+    - Immersive Audio Technologies
-- Background
+    - Space and Audio
 - Research Questions and Objectives
-- Thesis Structure
+    - Benefits of Audio in Immersive Media
+    - Conservatism in Technology Adoption
+    - Stigmatization and Social Perceptions
+- Framework and Core Concepts
+    - Abbreviations and Key Terms
+    - Technologies and Concepts Overview
 #### Literature Review
-- Assistive Technologies
+- Evolution of Audio Technologies
+    - History in Recorded Audio
-- Adoption of Innovations
+    - Theoretical Foundations of Spatial Sound
+    - Immersive Audio Standards and Frameworks
+    - Open-Source Contributions
+- Artistic and Practical Applications
+    - Immersive Audio in Media Arts
+    - Augmented and Virtual Reality
+- Artwork Examples
+    - Pioneering Sound Artists and Works
+    - Cross-Disciplinary Artworks
-- Sonic Interfaces and Acoustic Technologies
+    - Sonic Interaction and Sound Installations
+- Challenges in Adoption
+    - Economic Barriers
+    - Technical Complexity
+    - Cultural and Educational Gaps
+- Future Directions
+    - Artificial Intelligence and Generative Adverserial Networks
-#### Methodology
+#### Methodology and Case Study
 - Data Collection and Analysis
-#### Social Behaviours
-- Conservatism in Technology Adoption
-- Stigmatization and Social Perceptions
+    - Purpose and Scope
-#### Acoustic Technologies and Sonic Interfaces in Creative Practices
+- Artistic Experimentation
+    - Description of Proposed Artwork
+    - Human Interaction Goals
-- Artistic Value and Feasibility
+- Technical Methods and Sound Approach
+    - Screen Based Eye Tracking
+    - Generative RIR, Interactive Environments I
-- Interactive Acoustic Environments
+    - Spatial Audio System, Interactive Environments II
-- An Artistic Experiment for Capturing Acoustic Snapshots of Imaginary Spaces
+    - Sonic Environmental Narration Endpoints
+- Data Collection Tools
+    - Eye Tracking Heatmaps
+    - User Unique Audio Narration Sequences
+    - Questionnaire
+- Analysis Framework
+    - Constant Questioning of Intuitiveness
+    - Barriers and Biases
+    - Feasibility
-#### Finding and Discussion
+#### Result and Discussion
-- Comparative Analysis
+- Audience Feedback and Questionnaire Analysis
+- Key Themes and Observations
+- Feasibility and Artistic Potential
+- Comparison with Literature
+- Audience Engagement
-- Identified Barriers and Biases
+- Technological Challenges and Opportunities
 #### Conclusion
 - Implications for Artists and Developers
 #### References